 The faculty or staff member shall instruct students where to convene on the designated day.
 Students may be responsible for their own transportation if not provided by the college.
 As an officially sanctioned activity, students and faculty should make mutual arrangements in advance for any classes and other course work to be missed due to the field trip.
 View SCC Board policy 418 Field Trips.

 Only students registered in a class are allowed in the classroom.
 On rare occasions, a guest may be allowed to sit in on a class if the instructor has granted prior consent.
 If an instructor has questions regarding the guest, they will consult with the program chair.
-Other areas of the campus also may have restrictions on guest attendance.
+Other areas of the campus may also have restrictions on guest attendance.
 Students should inquire with specific departments prior to bringing a guest.
 Guests are expected to comply with all campus policies and procedures and will be requested to leave if disturbing the learning environment.

 Agreements with four-year colleges and universities and accreditation by the Higher Learning Commission of the North Central Association of Colleges and Schools help assure that credits earned toward a degree at St. Charles Community College will transfer to a four-year institution.

 However, it is important that you decide on a major field of study and follow a transfer guide that outlines courses that will transfer into that curriculum for the institution to which you will transfer.
 Academic counselors at both SCC and your transfer institution will assist you.
 Ultimate responsibility lies with the student to obtain a guarantee of course transferability from the institution of choice.
 Most universities set a limitation on the number of credit hours that are accepted for transfer from a two-year college.
 Check with the Enrollment Services Department (ADM 1204) for information on transfer agreements with Missouri four-year institutions.
 See our transfer guides page for a comprehensive listing of the colleges with which SCC has articulation agreements.